svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 ```
 ---

----
 ***NOTE***

-If you send a message to a process and that process has no `recv` the
+If you send a message to a process and that process has no `recv`, the
 message will forever remain in that process' mailbox.
 Messages that
-just sit unused in some mailbox is very wasteful as they cannot be
+just sit unused in some mailbox are very wasteful as they cannot be
 garbage collected.

 The same thing happens if you send messages to a process that HAS a
 recv but no case that matches the message format you sent.
 This can
 be helped by always having a catch-all case in your `recv`.
 An example of a catch-all is the `( _ (print "I dont know what that is!")))` case
 in the example used above.
-Another catch all would be the pattern `(? x)`
+Another catch-all would be the pattern `(? x)`
 as in [recv_message2.lisp](ch3_examples/recv_message2.lisp):

 ```